Leaving a child in a hot car is a tragedy that is entirely preventable.

-“When anyone‘s core body temperature surpasses 104 degrees Fahrenheit to reach 107 degrees, the consequences are lethal,” said Dr. Gross.
+"When anyone‘s core body temperature surpasses 104 degrees Fahrenheit to reach 107 degrees, the consequences are lethal," Dr. Gross said.

 According to research conducted by San Francisco State University, more than half of these children were accidentally left behind in a closed, parked car by parents or caregivers, while nearly a third of these children were trapped while playing in a vehicle unattended.
 Sadly, one in five children who died were intentionally left in the vehicle by an adult.